TheBrownViking20/katacoda-scenarios/test/intro.md

 ### What will you learn in this scenario?
 This scenario is a part of a five-part set of katacoda scenarios.
 These scenarios aim to teach Linear Algebra with special emphasis on coding examples and good visualization practices.
 This is achieved using Python and its libraries like Numpy, Matlplotlib, etc. In this scenario, you will learn the following:
-* Basics of matrices
+* Determinant of a matrix
-* Representing matrices in Numpy
-* Addition and Subtraction of matrices
+* Inverse of a matrix
+* Row echelon form
+* Reduced row echelon form
-* Matrix multiplication
+* Gaussian elimination
-* Scalar matrix multiplication
-* Slicing and indexing
-* Numpy functions for matrices